mlesniak/mlesniak.github.io/content/_index.md

 various programming languages (Java, Kotlin, Go), cloud-native development (AWS, Kubernetes), and AI engineering (LLM integrations, RAG pipelines, agent-based tooling).

-I've led teams to success in multiple domains and mentored 30+ junior engineers.
+I've mentored 30+ junior engineers.

 I care about the craft: readable code, honest architecture decisions, and systems that don't surprise you at 2am.
 I push for teams that continuously get better at their work, not just their velocity.